Jang-Woo-AnnaSoft/execution-boundaries/README.md

 **Principle:** If any condition or boundary is violated, the system must reject the action and provide a clear reason.

+### Example: Rejected Execution

+User: "Turn on the heater"

+System:

+❌ Execution Rejected

+Reason:
+• This device may generate high heat.
+• Remote operation is restricted by the manufacturer.
+• The user's presence cannot be verified.

+Suggestion:
+• Please confirm the situation locally before operating the device.

 ---

 ## 4. Why This Is Important